 The Board supported the modular communication plan for 2023, which included deep insights into vaccines and infectious disease, HIV, respiratory, immunology and oncology.
 The Board reviewed all of the strategies and priorities prior to communication to the market.
-The revised outlooks presented with the 2023 annual results were also reviewed extensively in the second half of the year along with the longer-term strategic plan.
 In terms of business development, the Board and Science Committee work alongside Emma and the management team to understand the scientific rationale, competitiveness of the asset under consideration and potential returns and value creation.
 This was a significant activity of the Board in 2023.